aluxnimm/outlookcaldavsynchronizer/README.md

 ### Synology NAS settings ###

-When test settings for you synology NAS profile, you can ignore the warning "The specified Url does not support calendar queries.
+When test settings for your synology NAS profile, you can ignore the warning "The specified Url does not support calendar queries.
 Some features like time range filter may not work!".
 But a user reported, that "Disable directory browsing" setting **must not** be enabled for the calendar folder for proper syncing.

 For Synology NAS with SSL support use port 5006 and the following settings in your NAS: